utachicodes/PyShotter/docs/source/support.rst

 Support
 =======

-Feel free to try MSS on a system we had not tested, and let us know by creating an `issue <https://github.com/BoboTiG/python-mss/issues>`_.
+Feel free to try PyShotter on a system we had not tested, and let us know by creating an `issue <https://github.com/utachicodes/pyshotter/issues>`_.

     - OS: GNU/Linux, macOS, and Windows
     - Python: 3.9 and newer